 The prognosis of hepatocellular carcinoma depends on the extend of the underlying cirrhosis, as this plays a large role in determining how aggressively the cancer can be treated.
 Median survival time from diagnosis is around 6 months.

-Secondary Liver Malignancy
+Secondary Liver Metastasis

 - AFP levels can be used for diagnosis and monitor response to treatment

-- Surgical options are the only definitive cure and include resection or transplantation
+- Surgical options are the only definitive cure, and include resection or transplantation